 Future of ovarian cancer diagnosis

 In some parts of the country, new multi-disciplinary diagnostic services (MDS) for vague or unclear symptoms give GPs an extra option when they suspect that a patient has cancer.
 The GP can refer patients to these services which will initiate a battery of tests to rule out or diagnose a variety of cancers.
 The new services are still in the pilot phase but we hope they will be rolled out in the future if successful.
 The evidence may be in its early stages, but it is clear that this approach is an effective way of ensuring no cancer diagnosis is missed.
-You can read more about our role in developing these services in our blog.
+You can read more about our role in developing these services in our news story.

 We are also aware that there is still much to learn from other countries.
 Findings published earlier this year in The Every Woman Study show that countries including Germany and Japan lead the way in diagnosing ovarian cancer quickly.